Author: Steve Ehlers

 A budget is not meant to restrict your spending; instead, it is meant to align your spending with your goals.
 Not just your financial goals, but your goals for life.
 Money is simply a tool we use to achieve our life’s goals.
 Unfortunately, most Americans do not have a plan for their money.
 Instead, they make their financial choices based on what they want at that moment.

-My budget puts all of my spending decisions in the hands of someone that is not wrapped up in the moment and has in mind my long term financial goals.
+My budget puts all of my spending decisions in the hands of someone not wrapped up in the moment.
+Someone who has in mind my long term financial goals.
 He knows all of my goals, so he chooses to allocate $75 a month on frivolous spending instead of leaving that decision to the Tuesday version of me.
-He does not tell me I cannot have any fun, he just puts the amount of fun I can have inline with the rest of my priorities.
+He does not tell me I cannot have any fun.
+Instead, he just puts the amount of fun I can have inline with the rest of my priorities.

 My budget does not feel restrictive; it gives me peace.
 It allows my inner-conscious to feel content and happy because I know I am achieving my long-term goals all while still getting what my heart truly desires: tacos.

 Are you spending too much on tacos?
-Does it feel like you are stuck on a treadmill and not moving forward with your finances?
+Do you feel stuck on a treadmill and not moving forward with your finances?
 Do you want some advice on how to achieve your goals?
 Contact the Open Door Wellness Center today at (406)781-4414 today to set up a free 15-minute consultation with our financial coach to see if we can help.